DragonBuild/dragon/docs/source/theos.rst

 dragon aims to provide as much compatibility with theos projects and their structure as possible.

-"control" files, Bundle filters, etc.
+*control* files, Bundle filters, etc.
 =====================

 dragon ships with support for these in both Theos Makefile and DragonMake format projects.